 These are just a few examples of the types of accidents that could happen in the workplace due to negligence on the part of an employer.
 If you have been injured at work because of a workplace accident that was not your fault, you could be entitled to claim compensation.

-Many people who become injured at work are worried about where they stand with their employer after having a workplace accident.
 Our clients often ask us, “can I be sacked for having an accident at work?”
 If your employer sacked you because you had an accident at work, you could also be able to make a compensation claim against them for unfair dismissal, so it is unlikely that a reputable employer would take such action.
 Your employer should also have public liability insurance in case a personal injury claim is brought against them, so it is unlikely that you making a claim will encourage them to treat you differently.

 Another worry that injured workers may have is whether or not they will still get paid if they have to take time off work for their injuries.
 This will depend on the terms and conditions of your employment contract.
 You may be entitled to sick pay or up to twenty-eight weeks of statutory sick pay.
 This Citizens Advice Bureau guide can provide you with more information.